You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

 Lack of connection with your audience through your content is one of the reasons why content marketing is not attracting clients to your business.

-Even when you get to define your audience, your audience need to really connect with your content, if you’re planning to have them take on your call to action, after coming across your content.
+Even when you get to define your audience, your audience need to know, like, trust you and really get to connect with your content, if you’re planning to have them take on your call to action, after coming across your content.

 Now there’s something I want you to understand.